Meadows, Arozarena homer, AL champ Rays beat Yankees 4-0

 ST. PETERSBURG, Fla.
+(AP) — The Tampa Bay Rays keep finding ways to frustrate the New York Yankees.

-(AP) — Austin Meadows and Randy Arozarena homered off Domingo Germán, helping the Tampa Bay Rays extend their mastery over the New York Yankees with a 4-0 victory on Saturday.
+Austin Meadows and Randy Arozarena homered off Domingo Germán, helping the Rays extend their mastery over their AL East rivals with a 4-0 victory on Saturday.

-The Rays have won 10 of 12 regular-season games between the AL East rivals since the start of 2020.
+The Rays have won 10 of 12 regular-season games between the teams since the start of 2020.
 Tampa Bay also eliminated the Yankees from last year’s playoffs in a five-game series that went the distance.

-Six Tampa Bay pitchers combined to limit the Yankees to five hits.
+Six Tampa Bay pitchers combined to limit the Yankees to five hits, with an injury-riddled bullpen delivering a strong performance after starter Chris Archer departed with a forearm injury that landed him on the 10-day injured list.

+“Any time you shut out a team in major league baseball, it’s saying something,” manager Kevin Cash said.
+“When you do it in that fashion against that lineup, it’s really saying something.”

 Meadows got things rolling for the Rays with a solo homer in the first inning, his third of the season.
 He had three hits in Tampa Bay’s 10-5 win over New York the previous day and has homered three times in eight career at-bats against Germán (0-2).